MKonstantini/PortalCoffee/README.md

 # Portal Coffee

-Get your coffe via portal.
+Get your coffee via portal.
 The new technology to get your coffe from home, hot and ready.